The Harrow-Hassidim-Lloyd algorithm with qutrits: Introduction

 The subsequent sections are organized as follows: Section \ref{sec:HHL} introduces the HHL algorithm for qubits.
-Following a primer on ternary logic and qutrit gates in Sections \ref{sec-ternary} and \ref{sec-gates} respectively, we move to our qutrit HHL implementation is discussed in Section \ref{sec:qutritHHL}.
-We then provide a brief introduction to the quantum chemistry application, in which we solve for the correlation energy using HHL (Section \ref{sec:hhllcc}).
-We then discuss results from our numerical simulations in Section \ref{sec:results}, which include toy matrices (Section \ref{subsec:toy}) and quantum chemistry (Section \ref{subsec:chem}).
-We then carry out a comparative analysis between qubits and qutrits in Section \ref{sec:scaling}, where we discuss estimates for the number of qudits required (Section \ref{subsec:numqubits}) and the number of two-qudit gates incurred for HHL calculations in the qubit and qutrit cases (Section \ref{subsec:numgates}).
+Following a primer on ternary logic and qutrit gates in Sections \ref{sec-ternary} and \ref{sec-gates} respectively, we move to our qutrit HHL implementation, which is discussed in Section \ref{sec:qutritHHL}.
+Next, in Section \ref{sec:decomposition}, we discuss in detail the decomposition of multi-qutrit unitaries to 1- and 2-qutrit gates, along with the step by step scheme to practically implement the qutrit HHL as a quantum circuit.
+We then provide a brief introduction to the quantum chemistry application, in which we solve for the correlation energy of a molecule using HHL (Section \ref{sec:hhllcc}).
+We then discuss results from our numerical simulations in Section \ref{sec:results}, which include toy matrices (Section \ref{subsec:toy}) and a quantum chemistry application (Section \ref{subsec:chem}).
+We then carry out a comparative analysis between qubits and qutrits in Section \ref{sec:scaling}, where we discuss estimates for the number of qudits required (Section \ref{subsec:numqubits}) and the number of 2-qudit gates incurred for HHL calculations in the qubit and qutrit cases (Section \ref{subsec:numgates}).
+Lastly, in Section \ref{sec:gates_phy_H} we discuss the gate counts for implementation of physical Hamiltonians, comparing both the HHL implementations.
 We finally conclude in Section \ref{sec:conclusion}.